19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Melee Attack.md

 	- You deal damage equal to 1 + [Half](../Foreword/Rule%20for%20rules.md#Halving) your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md), no roll required.
 		- You may use [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) if wielding a [Finesse](../Items/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Finesse%20Property.md) weapon.
 	- If it was a [Critical Miss](Dice%20Rolls/Critical%20Miss.md), then you **cannot** *Melee Bash*.
 - Using a *Melee Bash* requires that you end your [Turn](Turn.md) immediately.
-You cannot say attack, then miss, and then say you want to do something before you *Melee Bash*.
+You cannot say you attack, then miss, and then say you want to do something before you *Melee Bash*.